cloudmesh/client/docs/source/man/man.rst

             interactively fills out the form wherever we find TBD.

         register check [--yaml=FILENAME]
-            checks the yaml file for completeness
+            checks the yaml file for completness

         register test [--yaml=FILENAME]
             checks the yaml file and executes tests to check if